Juicy pork tenderloin drizzled with a sweet and savory sauce

 performance here ~ cooked on the grill, whenever it warms up!

-Method: Heat oven to 375 degrees.
 Line a baking pan with foil, place meat in pan.
 In a small bowl, mix remaining ingredients, brush over pork.
 Bake 25-30 minutes, basting with sauce every 10 minutes.
-Cook until pork has slight blush of pink in center and mea…
+Cook until pork has slight blush of pink in center and meat